 I did a lot of work towards a version 2.0 of Weft QDA, and got as far as a basic alpha release.
 Version 2.0 was going to add support for multilingual text, photos, audio and video documents, along with other new features and interface improvements, and was going to work well on OS X and modern Linux distros.
 However, I haven’t done any serious development on Weft QDA since early 2009, and it’s unlikely I’ll resume at any time soon.
 I’m just interested in thinking about and doing other things at the moment.

 Thank you to those who’ve tried the application, and especially to all those who’ve tried it and responded with their suggestions, views and kind words of thanks.
-Thanks to Rubyforge, who have for a long time hosted the project, including providing the downloads.
+Thanks to Rubyforge, who did for a long time hosted the project, including providing the downloads.
 Thanks also to the other open-source projects upon which it depended.

 A few QDA Links